aws-samples/amazon-q-slack-gateway/README.md

 ### 3. Update OIDC Client Redirect URL.

-Go the app client settings created in Okta (in step 1.1), and update the client redirect URL with exported value in Cloudformation stack for `OIDCCallbackEndpointExportedName`.
+Go the app client settings created in Okta (in step 1.1), and update the client redirect URL with exported value in CloudFormation stack for `OIDCCallbackEndpointExportedName`.

 ### 4. Configure your Slack application